pratham16cse/cs725-2020-assign2/README.md

 ## Dataset Information
 - The dataset contains three files `train.csv`, `dev.csv`, and `test.csv`
+- Each row in the `__.csv` file contains timbre-based audio features extracted from a song.
+- The dataset has 90 features: 12 timbre average values and 78 timbre covariance values.
+Each column denotes a feature.
 - `train.csv` and `dev.csv` contains following columns:
 ```
 1. label - Year of release of the song in the range [1922, 2011]